Trusted by 100,000+ organizations globally

 Data from the various devices can be stored on-site in servers or the cloud.
 On-site storage has a finite capacity and has to be managed and maintained by an internal IT team.

 Cloud storage capacity can be increased on demand and maintained, managed and updated by the hosting company.
 Cloud storage also provides greater flexibility for the security team.
-They can monitor activity remotely from any location on any device with Internet connectivity.
+They can observe activity remotely from any location on any device with Internet connectivity.

 Each perimeter security device provides an important form of protection.
 However, when the devices are integrated, they provide a much higher level of situational awareness and give security teams a greater opportunity for reliable threat detection.